 When your ex-spouse violates the terms of a divorce-related court order, including those pertaining to alimony, child support or child custody, your attorney can ask the court to enforce the order.
 A private separation agreement that was incorporated into a court order also is enforceable by the court.

 Regardless of how long ago you divorced, Maryland courts still have jurisdiction over your former spouse so long as he or she lives or owns property in Maryland.
 Even if your ex has left the state, Maryland courts can enforce your support or custody order under the Uniform Reciprocal Enforcement of Support Act or the Uniform Interstate Family Support Act.
-An experienced Frederick & Rockville divorce attorney from Haspel, McLeod & Drawbaugh, P.C. will help you seek justice from the court.
+An experienced Frederick & Rockville divorce attorney from Haspel & McLeod, P.C. will help you seek relief from the court.

 When parents or former spouses who have been ordered to pay support do not do so, they can be held in contempt of court.
 Under its contempt powers, the court can jail violators who have the ability to pay but fail to do so.
 The state also can launch a criminal prosecution for intentional failure to pay child support.